-The company is impacted by USD and EUR to SEK exchange-rate trends, since the majority of sales are invoiced in USD and EUR, while most costs are denominated in SEK.
-At unchanged exchange rates, organic sales growth was 11.8 percent (5.8) in 2019.
-In addition, exchange-rate gains on balance sheet items amounted net to SEK 19.2 M (24.9) Currency effects therefore had a positive impact on net sales and operating profit in 2019.
+The company's sales and earnings are impacted by USD/EUR to SEK exchange rates, since most sales are invoiced in USD and EUR, while most costs are denominated in SEK.
+At unchanged exchange rates, organic sales growth was -10.3 percent (11.8) in 2020.
+In addition, exchange-rate gains on balance sheet items amounted net to SEK -29.1 M (19.2) Currency effects therefore had a negative impact on net sales and operating profit in 2020.

-A sensitivity analysis of the company's currency exposure shows that a 1-percentage point change in the USD exchange rate against the SEK would have impacted consolidated operating profit by approximately +/- SEK 3.1 M, while a corresponding change in the EUR exchange rate would have impacted consolidated operating profit by approximately +/- SEK 1.6 M in 2019.
+A sensitivity analysis of the company's currency exposure shows that a 1-percentage point change in the USD exchange rate against the SEK would have impacted consolidated operating profit by approximately +/- SEK 2.4 M, while a corresponding change in the EUR exchange rate would have impacted consolidated operating profit by approximately +/- SEK 1.8 M in 2020.

 The company follows the financial policy established by the Board, whereby exchange-rate fluctuations are not hedged.
-Refer to the sensitivity analysis in Note 28 on page 46.
+Refer to the sensitivity analysis in Note 28 on page 44.

-Capitalization of development expenses
+Capitalization of development costs

-RaySearch is a research and development-focused company that makes significant investments in the development of various software solutions for improved cancer treatment.
-At December 31, 2019, some 190 (145) employees were engaged in research and development, corresponding to 51 percent (49) of the total number of employees.
+RaySearch is a research and development-oriented company that makes significant investments in the development of software solutions for improved cancer treatment.
+At December 31, 2020, some 200 employees (190) were engaged in research and development, corresponding to 49 percent (51) of the total number of employees.

-Capitalization of development expenses 2019 2018 Research and development expenses 225.5 202.0 Capitalization of development expenses -164.4 -149.9 Amortization of capitalized development expenses 113.6 95.6 Research and development expenses 174.7 147.7
+Capitalization of development costs 2020 2019 Research and development costs 243.4 225.5 Capitalization of development costs -195.6 -164.4 Amortization of capitalized development costs 137.2 113.6 Research and development costs (after adjust- ments for capitalization and amortization of development costs) 185.0 174.7

-In 2019, RaySearch continued to invest substantially in existing and future products.
-In total, research and development costs rose 11.6 percent to SEK 225.5 M (202.0), corresponding to 30 percent (32) of the company's net sales.
+In 2020, RaySearch continued to invest heavily in both existing and future products.
+In total, research and development costs rose 7.9 percent to SEK 243.4 M (225.5) in 2020, corresponding to 37 percent (30) of the company's net sales.
+The increase in costs was attributable to a higher number of employees in the research, development and machine learning departments.